sebastiansutter/techguides/pages/ace-icp-lab/ACE-ICP-lab.md

 ![](images/media/image44.png)

-19. Run the command 'docker images' and you should see the images that was built.
+19. Run the command `docker images` and you should see the images that was built.

 > ![](images/media/image45.png)